dgattey/dg/dg/_posts/2016-04-18-linkedin-groups-delight.markdown

 ---
 layout: post
-title:  "Forest Park PDX"
+title:  "Groups/LIDelight"
-date:   2016-04-18 01:24:58 -0400
-tags: "web ios brand"
+tags: "ios interaction"
 thumb: fppdx1.jpg
-desc: "An iOS app for exploring the great outdoors of Portland"
+desc: "An iOS app for LinkedIn Groups + interface delights"
-attr: "tall"
+attr: "wide"
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.